olibob/gittutorial/Git-Tuto.md

 - checkout can be used to move through commits (and branches)
   - when moving to a commit, you'll be in detached mode
   - before adding commit in detached mode, create a branch.
-If you don't, you'll loose your work!
+If you don't, you can loose your work!

 ## 6.2/ Reset